Tracy Somerset, Duchess of Beaufort: Life and career

 Born in Kensington, Tracy Louise Ward is a daughter of the Hon.
 Peter Alistair Ward, a younger son of the 3rd Earl of Dudley.
 Her father became chairman of the family business, Baggeridge Brick.
 His first wife, Clare Leonora Baring, was the only child of the gentleman cricketer Giles Baring.
 Tracy is the sister of the actress Rachel Ward.
 She also has one brother and two half-brothers from her father's second marriage.
 Her great-grandfather, the 2nd Earl of Dudley, was Lord Lieutenant of Ireland in the early 20th century, and then Governor-General of Australia.
 He was the son of the 1st Earl of Dudley and Georgina, Countess of Dudley, and owned nearly 30,000 acres in Staffordshire and Worcestershire, two hundred coal and iron mines, and several iron works, including the Round Oak Steelworks.

 She grew up on her father's estate at Cornwell, Oxfordshire.
 After school, she worked as a model in Paris and then at Christie's in London, before working in various art galleries in New York.
 In her early twenties, she trained as an actress, first at the Academy of Live and Recorded Arts, London, and then at the London Drama School.

 From her acting career, she is best remembered for her role as Tessa Robinson in the television detective series C.A.T.S.
 Eyes (1986–1987).
 She also appeared in the film Dance with a Stranger and the Doctor Who serial Timelash, both in 1985, and played the first Miss Scarlett in the television drama game show Cluedo (1990).
 Her theatre credits include: Our Day Out (Nottingham Playhouse) and Intimacy (Café Theatre).

 Personal life

-On 13 June 1987, she married Henry, Marquess of Worcester, known to his friends as Bunter, a landowner and chartered surveyor who was the oldest son and heir of the 11th Duke of Beaufort.
+On 13 June 1987, she married Henry, Marquess of Worcester, known to his friends as Bunter, a landowner and chartered surveyor who was the eldest son and heir of the 11th Duke of Beaufort.
 The wedding was attended by both Charles III, then Prince of Wales, and Diana, Princess of Wales.
 The Worcesters divorced in 2018, shortly after Henry had succeeded his father as the 12th Duke of Beaufort.
-They have three children, including Henry Robert FitzRoy Somerset, Marquess of Worcester.